... for every-time I'd seen this trope, I'd have... well, I guess I could buy a candy bar.

 - A repeated joke in Discworld novels.

-- In Night Watch, Nobby Nobbs says that if he had a dollar for every watchman's funeral he'd attended he'd have $19.50.
+- In Night Watch, Sergeant Colon says that if he had a dollar for every watchman's funeral he'd attended he'd have $19.50.
 He did the math right, it's just that one of them woke up before they buried him.

-- And in Lords and Ladies, Mustrum Ridcully says that if he had a penny for every time he'd been kicked out of the tavern in Lancre, he'd have $5.38.
+- In Lords and Ladies, Mustrum Ridcully says that if he had a penny for every time he'd been kicked out of the tavern in Lancre, he'd have $5.38.

 - In Moving Pictures, Windle Poons says that if he had a penny for every time the Watch chased him home, he'd have "fivepence-ha'penny", (because they once gave up halfway).